Bonjer, Frederik Hendrik

 In 1894 the Dutch government created the position of Royal Netherlands Navy Reserve Officer, a function that already existed in other countries.
 By having merchant officers undergo training as a Royal Navy Officer would make it possible in time of war to keep requisitioned merchant ships under the command of the regular civilian captain.
 This would then keep the regular Royal Navy Officers available for the navy ships and warfare.
 In these years the passenger ships, being sometimes faster than the navy ships, were considered very useful as AMC’s (Armed Merchant Cruisers) and could so complement the navy ships on patrol.
 On 19 Sept.
 Captain Bonjer was the first captain who was appointed as Extraordinary Lieutenant First Class in the Royal Netherlands Navy.
 Most HAL captains after him, and certainly those on the fast passenger ships, held a similar commission.
 As Capt.
 Bonjer was the first, his Naval Reserve flag was hoisted on 3 Oct.
 1894 for the first time officially in the presence of the company management and the highest Dutch naval officer, at the fantail of the Spaarndam.

 In 1895 the famous cruise to the opening of the Kieler Kanal took place.
 This was a canal dug by the Germans between the Kiel area and the River Elbe.
 It saved shipping a great deal of time as the ships did not have to sail around Denmark any longer.
 The official name, until the end of World war I was the Kaiser Wilhelm Kanal after the man who also opened it.
 Later it became the Nord – Ost See Kanal but it is commonly called the Kieler Kanal.
 It turned out to be the first cruise ever for the HAL.
 The company sold this as an “Excursion” as they found that a cruise was more than just a quick visit with one only particular reason.
-On 17 June 1895 the Rotterdam (II) left Rotterdam under his command with on board 400 guests.
-Due to International politics; the Rotterdam was the first ship to sail through the canal behind the yacht Hohenzollern of the German Emperor.
+On 17 June 1895 the Rotterdam (II) left Rotterdam under his command with on board 180 guests.
+Due to International politics; the Rotterdam was the first foreign ship to sail through the canal in procession behind the yacht Hohenzollern of the German Emperor.
 This came about as the Kingdom of the Netherlands was a neutral entity in the Greater European power play.
-Giving the honor to another country would have resulted in complaints of those countries feeling mistreated or not properly recognized.
+Giving the honour to another country would have resulted in complaints of those countries feeling mistreated or not properly recognized.
 The Rotterdam was not the only passenger ship present at the opening but by selecting a commercial vessel of a neutral country, the emperor avoided all sorts of international issues.

 This excursion was considered such a success and an event of importance that a brass medallion was minted to commemorate the visit.